morrisyoung/eQTL_v6_script/README.md

 2. ./genotype\_imputed/genotype\_vcf
 3. ./genotype\_imputed/genotype\_processed

-Then run the two sections (separately) of "genotype\_vcf\_parser.py" under "./genotype\_imputed/", to perform the following two functions:
+Then run the two sections (separately) of "genotype\_vcf\_parser.py" under "./genotype\_imputed/" and for each chromosome separately (as the disk quota issue), to perform the following two functions:

 1. splitting the VCF file into header file and sub-VCF file for each chromosome (saved to "./genotype\_imputed/genotype\_vcf/")
 2. extracting the tped/dosage/snp\_exclusion\_list information from each sub-VCF file for each chromosome (saved to "./genotype\_imputed/genotype\_processed/")